d3x0r/SACK/README.md

 So, given this as a platform, Dekware as a application based on SACK took form and eventually manifested; serving as a test fixture for the library.

 SO there was a single Image library and Render library, so they were all sort of packaged into one large package.
 (CMake still has BUILD_MONOLITHIC options, which is probably fairly broken now).
 I was at the time playing a lot of MUD using Dekware (was even support Dekware for someone else who was running on FreeBSD, with non-gnu Make; what a pain that was... did I mention, back then I was using make, and had lots of various flavors of makefiles for lots of systems?)...  anyway, this is really the origin of SACK; before that it was just 'common' after the pattern I had learned in my previous job.
 A sack is a large bag.
-A bag can hold like 5 bags, but a sack can hold like 25 bags.  a BAG is a Basic Aggregate Group, or a sub-module... a peice that itself could be ommitted and not affect anything else; and SACK contains many BAGs.
+A bag can hold like 5 bags, but a sack can hold like 25 bags.  a BAG is a Basic Aggregate Group, or a sub-module... a piece that itself could be ommitted and not affect anything else; and SACK contains many BAGs.

 So then there was a new job, building new software, and I was able to leverage SACK and build applications very quickly that would run on windows or linux with the same code and no #ifdef's.
 I developed the msgsvr layer using SYSVIPC message queues, and did a common display driver for applications;  I've since lost that, I suppose I decided it was broken enough that it needed to be killed and redone.
 At that time I had OpenGL, GL2, GLES, QNX, Websocket/HTML canvas display drivers already; and the message system looked good, but really was pretty bad.
 (It's still there, and some things still use it; it works....)
 Here, at this new job, I got to present my library to others; I didn't realize how 'sack' could mean something entirely other than I intended.
 It became espcailly bad when I made this project (MILK - Modular Interface Layout Kit), which is based on my SACK; or comes from...